Logistics/Telematics

 User Testing

-We conducted an online usability test with our users, facilitated through Google Meet.
-One of our CROs was physically present with the user, while we observed remotely.
-This session helped us gather insights into user comprehension and identify areas for improving the clarity of graph elements.
+We conducted online usability tests with our users, facilitated through Google Meet.
+One of our CROs was physically present with the user to help us get real-world insights into user comprehension and identify areas for improving the clarity of graph elements.

 User Testing Session